OpenRailAssociation/osrd-website/content/docs/reference/design-docs/signaling.fr.md

 /// Runs in the signal driver module fn check_signal(
    signal: SignalSettings,
-   block: Block, // The partial block in front of the signal - no signal can see backward );
+   block: Block, // The partial block downstream of the signal - no signal can see backward );
 ```